pism/pism/examples/std-greenland/README.md

     $ ./spinup.sh

-*In fact this does no run of PISM*, but provides a usage message which you can refer back to at any time.
-It shows two basic usages, the first of which can be run in a few minutes of computer time, so as to get started.
+*In fact this does no actual simulation.*  Instead it provides a usage/help message.
+Specifically, it shows two basic usages, one with constant-climate and SIA-only choices, and one with paleo-climate and SIA/SSA-hybrid choices.
+The first of these examples can be run in a few minutes of computer time, which should help you get started.

 # SeaRISE Greenland background information

-The SeaRISE assessment process included PISM Greenland simulations.
-These runs are described in these papers, which evaluate and compare all SeaRISE
+The SeaRISE assessment process included PISM Greenland simulations among many ice sheet model results.
+These runs are described in the following papers, which evaluate and compare all SeaRISE simulations:
-simulations:

   * S. Nowicki and others (2013). _Insights into spatial sensitivities of ice_
     _mass response to environmental change from the SeaRISE ice sheet modeling_